danmayer/deferred-server/README.md

       * a jquery plugin that can send up rubyscript and poll until the response is completed
   * Store / be able to retrieve and display full post message received with the hook
   * sort commits based one time
+  * improve JS signing script, could be passed a script file and could output the entire script tag output with the signature embedded
+  * Move all the deferred JS to a JQuery plugin
+  * Start to treat lib / code a bit more real and refactor into proper objects opposed to just including modules
+  * Add some basic test coverage
+  * Build user auth system and user restricted script signing web-UI

 __Bugs__